dgrignol/dRSA-meg-masc/docs/PIPELINE_USAGE.md

   # Quick run: auto-generate a timestamped folder under results/
   python C1_dRSA_run.py 03
   ```
+- **Word onset workflows**: When `derivatives/preprocessed/<subject>/concatenated/<subject>_concatenated_word_onsets_sec.npy` exists, C1 hashes the timestamps for caching, records their provenance inside the metadata JSON, and overlays them on the subsampling QC figure.
+Passing `--lock-subsample-to-word-onset` enforces that every subsample starts at a word onset (after trimming windows that would overrun the recording).
+Toggling either `--lock-subsample-to-word-onset` or `--allow-overlap` automatically invalidates the subsample cache so reruns remain reproducible.
 - **Tuning**: Edit the constants near the bottom of the file (e.g., `averaging_diagonal_time_window_sec`, `n_subsamples`) to adjust the analysis.

 ### C2_plot_dRSA.py